GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

     *as `Join Type` set `Take attributes of the feature with largest overlap only (one-to-one)` *Save as Layer

-See the Wiki entrey [Spatial Joins ](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_joins_wiki.html#spatial-joins) for further information.
+See the Wiki entry [Spatial Joins ](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_joins_wiki.html#spatial-joins) for further information.